 Once an operator obtains local approval, the operator must obtain state licenses before conducting any commercial marijuana activity.
 There are multiple license categories that cover all commercial activity.
 Categories include: (1) cultivation/nurseries/processors, (2) testing laboratories, (3) distributors/transporters, (4) retailers (including delivery), (5) microbusinesses, (6) event organizers, and (7) manufacturers.
 Categories of licenses are further broken down into subtypes.
 For example, there are multiple types of cultivation licenses available depending upon the size of the cultivation operation and whether the operation is indoors/outdoors or uses mixed lighting.
-Different manufacturing licenses are available depending upon whether the retailer operates from a storefront or a non-storefront.
+Different manufacturing licenses are available depending upon whether volatile or nonvolatile solvents are used.
+Retail licenses are available depending upon whether the retailer operates from a storefront or a non-storefront.